 Hear Dr Chirag Speak About The Right Diet For Teeth!

 Soft Food Diet For Teeth After Root canal!

-Soft foods are a good choice though so as to avoid irritating the sensitive area.
-You wait until the anesthetic effect has worn off, so that you don’t accidentally bite the inside of your mouth.
-Some soft foods suggested by most doctors Khichdi, Daal Rice, lukewarm vegetable soup, scrambled eggs or an omelet, pasta or other kinds of noodles if you need something filling and likewise.
+Soft foods are a good choice.
+They avoid irritating the sensitive area.
+Patients must wait until the anesthetic effect has worn off.
+After which they can start consuming regular meals (preferably soft diet for initial few days).
+A few soft foods suggested by most dentists in Mumbai are Khichdi, Daal Rice, lukewarm vegetable soup, scrambled eggs or an omelet, pasta or other kinds of noodles etc.

 Fibre rich fruits and vegetables help to keep your teeth and gums clean.
 They stimulate the salivary flow activating the natural defence mechanisms against cavities and gum disease.
 Cheese, milk, plain yogurt and other dairy products stimulates the salivary flow.
-The calcium in the cheese whereas and calcium and phosphates in milk and other dairy products.
+The calcium in the cheese and phosphates in the milk are good for teeth.
 Helps to restore the mineral content of the teeth.
 Drinking plenty of water helps.
-Foods with fluoride help strengthen the teeth.
+Eat food with fluoride to help strengthen the teeth.
 Benefits of fluoride include re-mineralization and of weakened tooth enamel, slowing down the mineral loss from tooth, reversal of early signs of tooth decay, prevention of harmful bacteria growth.

 As per Dr. Chirag Chamria, Oral & Maxillofacial Surgeon at Royal Dental Clinics, “For us, excellence is our constant pursuit.
 Patients want immediate results & are no longer ready to hold back for days to restore their smile.
-We strive for nothing less than the mastery of this medium in which we have chosen to craft.”
+We strive for nothing less than mastery of this art.”
+An open bite is treatable at any age.